Jason Scheff: Chicago

 In the 2000s, he was part of Robert Lamm's solo band for performances and three albums.
 In 2005, Scheff (credited as Jason Chefe) appeared on the Pink Floyd tribute album Back Against the Wall, performing lead vocals and bass on the track "Run Like Hell", together with Dweezil Zappa (lead guitar), Tony Kaye (keyboard solo), Aynsley Dunbar (drums), Bob Kulick (electric guitar), and Billy Sherwood (keyboards).

 Scheff and Lamm also collaborated as the executive producers of Zosia Karbowiak's first international solo release in 2009 S.I.N.G.

 A few weeks after performing with Chicago for the band's Rock and Roll Hall of Fame induction in April 2016, Scheff took a leave of absence from the band.
 Singer/bassist Jeff Coffey filled in for him on the summer tour.
-In October of that year, Scheff left Chicago permanently, with Coffey as his successor before he was initially replaced by Canadian tenor vocalist Neil Donell and bassist Brett Simons in late 2018.
+In October of that year, Scheff left Chicago permanently, with Coffey initially as his successor before the latter was replaced by Canadian tenor vocalist Neil Donell and bassist Brett Simons in late 2018.
 He remains the longest-serving bassist/vocalist in the band's history.

 Scheff appeared in January 2017 in the CNN feature film by Peter Pardini Now More Than Ever: The History of Chicago, which began filming before his departure from the band.

 Other work

+In 1996, Scheff released his first solo album Chauncy.
+It features recording of Scheff's 1993 co-composition "Mah-Jong", co-written with Brock Walsh and Aaron Zigman.
+It later released on 2008 Chicago album Chicago XXXII: Stone of Sisyphus.

 After leaving Chicago in 2016, Scheff participated as a judge for American Super Group.
 He has worked with new artists trying to break into the music business by conducting songwriting workshops and music lessons.

 Scheff has participated in a number of fundraisers for charities.

-Scheff is currently touring with Todd Rundgren, Denny Laine, Christopher Cross, and Joey Molland in celebration of the Beatles' White Album on the It Was Fifty Years Ago Today – A Tribute to the Beatles’ White Album.
-Scheff performs the Chicago songs "25 or 6 to 4" and "Hard to Say I'm Sorry".
+In 2019, Scheff toured with Todd Rundgren, Denny Laine, Christopher Cross, and Joey Molland in celebration of the Beatles' White Album on the It Was Fifty Years Ago Today – A Tribute to the Beatles’ White Album.
+Scheff performed the Chicago songs "25 or 6 to 4" and "Hard to Say I'm Sorry".